Understanding RFP Software

 Win Rate Impact: The Compound Effect

 Direct win rate attribution is complex since proposal quality is one of many factors.
-However, we can isolate specific improvements:
+Teams using advanced RFP software like Arphie have seen 2x higher shortlist rates.

 Choosing RFP Software: Technical Evaluation Framework